Asquera/elasticsearch-workshop-book/src/queries/suggestions/completion.md

 }'
 ```

-> Try different search inputs, what works, what is not possible?
-What happens when you search for 'incredible'?
+Try different search inputs, what works, what is not possible?
+What happens when you search for *"incredible"*?

 <details>
 <summary>Explanation</summary>

 There are a few constraints when using the `completion` field type.
-For example it's a prefix based search that requires the match to start with the same search term
+A `suggest` query using a `completion` field, is a prefix based search that requires the match to start with the same search term.

-A search term of "star" will find "star wars" or "star trek" but not "a star is born".
+A search term of *"star"* will find *"star wars"* or *"star trek"* but not *"a star is born"*.
 For shorter texts this is often a good choise, but to suggest terms the text field to not begin with, other implementations have to be used.
-One way to alleviate this issue is to index the text multiple time with decreasing number of terms.
+One way to alleviate this issue is to index the text multiple times with decreasing number of terms.

 For example given the text *Harry Potter and The Philosopher's Stone*, it can be indexed as: